GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 By Herbert Lash

-NEW YORK, Dec 6 Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data gave investors confidence the economy is strong enough to withstand an expected reduction in Federal Reserve stimulus.
+NEW YORK, Dec 6 Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data drove investor confidence that the economy is strong enough to withstand a scaling back of Federal Reserve stimulus.

-The Labor Department's monthly report on the main U.S. employment indicator -- nonfarm payrolls -- bolstered the view that the jobs market in the world's biggest economy is on the mend and that the Fed will soon begin reducing its stimulus.
+A Labor Department report on the main U.S. employment indicator - nonfarm payrolls - bolstered the view that the jobs market in the world's biggest economy is on the mend and that the Fed may begin reducing its stimulus later this month.

-The debate over when the Fed will start to reduce the flow of cheap money has dominated markets worldwide for months.
+The debate over when the Fed starts to reduce the flow of cheap money has dominated markets worldwide for months.

-A total of 203,000 jobs were added in November, beating expectations for 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.
+A total of 203,000 jobs were added last month, beating expectations of 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.

 The dollar jumped to session highs against the yen and stocks on Wall Street surged, with the Nasdaq setting a record intraday high for the year and the Dow and S&P rising more than 1 percent.